ronakkkk/Improved-Model-Remediaton-on-CelebA-Dataset-/README.md

 Overview of the project:

 For the project we have used the MinDiff technique using the Alexnet model as an original model.
 From the project we can clearly see improvements both in FPR and FNR.
-The diff between the slices has definitely reduced.
+The differnce between the slices has reduced.